 - leads numerous ethics outreach activities across North Carolina.

-The Parr Center and its programs have won the American Philosophical Association/Philosophy Documentation Center Award For Excellence and Innovations in Philosophy Programs three times (in 2008, 2014, and 2021).
+The Parr Center and its programs have won the American Philosophical Association and Philosophy Documentation Center Prize for Excellence and Innovation in Philosophy Programs three times (in 2008, 2014, and 2021).

 Prinzing & Vazquez Awarded APA Grant

 The team has been awarded an American Philosophical Association grant for research on the impact of philosophy education.

 Chapel Phil Podcast Drops New Episodes & Submits to NPR

 Chapel Phil, the center's student-run philosophy podcast, releases three episodes on gun control, AI technology in the classroom, and twin births.
 They also submit a portion of the episodes to NPR's Student Podcast Challenge.

 The Parr Center has been awarded a multi-year Templeton Foundation grant for "Applied Research on Intellectual Humility"